woleet/woleet-weblibs/README.md

     - `verified` on success
     - any `code` value returned by [woleet.receipt.verify](#receiptVerify) (see below).
     - any error code thrown by the [Hasher](#hashfile) object (see below).
-    - `target_hash_mismatch`: the receipt's target hash is not equal to `hash` parameter.
+    - `target_hash_mismatch`: the receipt's target hash is not equal to the file hash or to the `hash` parameter.

 ### <a name="receiptVerify"></a>Verify a proof receipt

 **`woleet.verify.receipt(receipt)`**

-This function allows to fully verify an anchoring receipt.
+This function allows to verify any proof of existence receipt compatible with the Chainpoint 1.x format, or any proof of signature receipt compatible with the Chainpoint 1.x extension proposed by Woleet for signature anchoring.

-It checks the Bitcoin transaction, the signature and the signee identity (if any).
+It first verifies the embedded cryptographic proof, then access the Bitcoin transaction to check the timestamp of the proof, then verifies the signature (if any) and the signee identity (if any).

 See example at [examples/receiptVerify.html](examples/verifyReceipt.html)